GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Spotify will now allow artists and labels promote tracks in your recommendations
+  - Scaleway launches cloud instances that cost $2.10 per month
      <hr/>

-      - *Spotify announced today it will begin to test a new service that gives artists more of a say in how their music is discovered on the Spotify platform.
-At launch, the service will allow artists and labels to identify music that’s a priority to them and Spotify…*
+      - *French cloud hosting company Scaleway originally started with very cheap cloud instances.
+Over the years, the company has expanded its offering and added more premium services, such as managed Kubernetes, object storage, block storage, managed databases, load…*

-  - Coupa Software snags Llamasoft for $1.5B to bring together spending and supply chain data
+  - YC-backed nonprofit VotingWorks wants to rebuild trust in election systems through open source
       <hr/>

-      - *Coupa Software, a publicly traded company that helps large corporations manage spending, announced that it was buying Llamasoft, an 18 year old Michigan company that helps large companies manage their supply chain.
-The deal was pegged at $1.5 billion.
-This ye…*
+      - *I know it will come as a shock to you as a reader of the news, but there is an election this week.
+Well, tomorrow actually.
+It’s the rare election where the logistics of the election itself seem to be increasingly dominating the discussion.
+Not since the Flor…*

-  - Apple's next big event is November 10
+  - Maze, a notorious ransomware group, says it's shutting down
       <hr/>

-      - *Apple just sent out invites for its latest — and last — big event of 2020.
-Set for 10AM PT on November 10, the “One More Thing” event will almost certainly focus on the long-awaited arrival of Apple silicon Macs.
-The big event will, naturally, be online-only …*
+      - *But security researchers aren't celebrating just yet.*

-  - Lidar startup Aeva to go public via $2.1 billion SPAC merger
+  - Booming edtech M&A activity brings consolidation to a fragmented sector
       <hr/>

-      - *Aeva, a Mountain View, Calif.-based lidar company started by two former Apple engineers and backed by Porsche SE, is merging with special purpose acquisition company InterPrivate Acquisition Corp., with a post-deal market valuation of $2.1 billion.
-The deal w…*
+      - *As the COVID-19 pandemic continues to force teachers, students and parents to adopt new technologies, edtech’s total addressable market has massively grown in the last several months.
+The shift has urged venture capitalists to pour money into the sector accor…*

-  - Bridgefy launches end-to-end encrypted messaging for the app used during protests and disasters
+  - Spotify will now allow artists and labels promote tracks in your recommendations
       <hr/>

-       - *Offline-messaging app Bridgefy — which innovatively uses Bluetooth and Wi-fi — became known as the go-to app by thousands of protesters around the world to keep communications going even when oppressive regimes blocked or shut down the Internet.
-Recently, act…*
+       - *Spotify announced today it will begin to test a new service that gives artists more of a say in how their music is discovered on the Spotify platform.
+At launch, the service will allow artists and labels to identify music that’s a priority to them and Spotify…*

 <br />